Biz-codes/my-diy-inventory-capstone-client/README.md

-### 1. Working Prototype (to do later)
+### 1. Working Prototype (to do now)
-(Example) You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://your-app-server.herokuapp.com/
+(Example) You can access a working prototype of the React app here: https://my-diy-inventory.vercel.app/ and Node app here: https://my-diy-inventory.herokuapp.com/

-### 2. User Stories (to do now)
+### 2. User Stories
 This app is for two types of users: a visitor and a logged-in user

 ###### Landing Page (Importance - High) (Est: 0.5h)